Tricks insurance plays to deny your case

 What’s an Independent Medical Examiner?

 They’re trying to find jobs they think they can qualify you to do.
-They will send those jobs, qualifications and the physical requirements to their Independent Medical Examiner or Peer Review.
-He will then sign off and say yeah we can probably prove to a judge that he or she can do these jobs.
+They will send those job qualifications and physical requirements to their Independent Medical Examiner or Peer Review.
+He’ll then sign off, saying, “Yeah, we can probably show a judge that he or she can do these jobs.”

-An Independent Medical Examiner is any doctor that the insurance company hires to examine you.
-They can say that you’re ready to go back to work, that you’re faking symptoms, or you’re making it all up, that your doctor’s care is not necessary.
-So this is when you need a Defense Base Act Lawyer.
+An Independent Medical Examiner is any doctor who is hired by your insurance company to evaluate you.
+They can suggest you’re ready to return to work, that you’re faking symptoms, or that you’re making everything up, and that your doctor’s care is unnecessary.
+This is when you will require the services of a Defense Base Act Lawyer.

 What is a Peer Review?

-A Peer Review is worse: It’s the insurance company taking all the paperwork, not even necessarily seeing you or reviewing you in person.
-It’s an insurance company staffer who is hired to say, “OK, let’s cut the benefits down, he’s fine.
-Based on what I see here, no, he doesn’t need surgery and let’s get him back to work.”
+A Peer Review is much worse: the insurance company takes all the documentation without even seeing or reviewing you in person.
+An insurance business employee is employed to say, “OK, let’s cut the benefits, he’s fine.”
+Based on what I observe here, he does not require surgery, and we should get him back to work.”

 You will need a lawyer to combat this when this occurs.
 Watch this useful video.

-So what I always suggest is that because it costs nothing to talk to a Defense Base Act lawyer, not one penny.
-And no one’s going to be calling to sign you up.
-You have the right to ask any question you want about your case, about your situation.
+So, because it costs nothing to speak with a Defense Base Act lawyer, and no one will call to sign you up, you have the right to ask any question you want about your case, about your situation.

 Maybe you’re just out of the military.
 You’ve done your tours and you’re just taking your first job as a civilian contractor.
 The best thing you can do for yourself is to first get on the phone with a Defense Base Act lawyer.

-Next, get yourself the form so that you can choose your physician and download the LS-1 Form from the website.
-It’s the First Choice Doctor Form that you complete before you go overseas.
-Add it to your checklist and then, keep one with you, and give one to your family.
-Give a copy to your employer when you’re hurt.
-Keep it with you and list all the specialists that you may need back home in the States or in your home country.
+Then, obtain the form so you can select your physician and download the LS-1 Form from the website.
+It’s the First Choice Doctor Form, which you fill out before going overseas.
+Add it on your checklist, then keep one for yourself and one for your family.
+When you are injured, send a copy to your employer.
+Keep it with you and make a list of all the specialists you could require back home in the United States or in your home country.

-Do a search for a neurologist, a psychologist, an orthopedic specialist, a PTSD doctor, any doctor you want to treat you should something occur that’s out of your control.
-We don’t like to think of the worst case scenario, but you can be prepared.
+Do a search for a neurologist, a psychologist, an orthopedic specialist, a PTSD doctor, or any doctor you want to treat you should something occur that’s out of your control.
+We don’t like to think of the worst-case scenario, but you can be prepared.

 What is a Labor Market Survey?

-A Labor Market Survey is when they find you a job.
-You may be a translator, but you have PTSD.
-They’ll scan the labor market for any job, menial, physical or not relevant to you and probably under your level of skill and pay.
-They assess your physical ability and tell the judge, “he can do this job,” just to minimize or cut your benefits off.
+When they find you a job, they conduct a Labor Market Survey.
+You may be a translator, yet you suffer from PTSD.
+They’ll scour the labor market for any employment, no matter how menial, physical, or irrelevant to you, and most likely below your level of ability and salary.
+They examine your physical capacity and tell the judge, “he can do this job,” in order to reduce or eliminate your benefits.

 They one time told a client that he could work in horse racing as a handicapper.
 That’s how hard they work to find you a job.
 But when you have an attorney to fight for you, you’ll be able to fight it with the truth.
 You’re not left to hang out and figure out how you’re supposed to take the ridiculous jobs they suggest.